 Curious about life at a frontier military post?
-Wondering what it would have been like to serve in the military at a remote post in the Southwest during the Indian Wars?
-Then Fort Davis National Historic Site in Texas should be on your list of parks to visit.
-It is one of the best examples of a frontier fort in the Southwest.
-Fort Davis is widely recognized for its role in the history of the “Buffalo Soldiers,” African-Americans who served in the frontier Army and served as some of the nation's first national park rangers.
+Wondering what it would have been like to serve in the military at a remote barracks during the Indian Wars?
+Fort Davis is one of the best examples of a frontier fort in the Southwest.
+The site is also widely recognized for its role in the history of the Buffalo Soldiers, African-Americans who enlisted in the frontier Army and served as some of the nation's first national park rangers.
 The undeveloped and historic views at the site are just as much a part of the experience as the fort itself, letting visitors experience the wide-open vistas much as the soldiers did in the 19th century.